XamarinEngage/VS-Installation/README.md

-Step 3 - "Manage NuGet Packages for Solution" (about 30 minutes)
+Step 3 -
-Create a Blank App (xamarin.Forms Portable) project (this way it will trigger grabbing all extra stuff).
+"Manage NuGet Packages for Solution" (about 30 minutes)  (This step needs internet) Create a Blank App (xamarin.Forms Portable) project (this way it will trigger grabbing all extra stuff).
 Check and ensure Nuget Packages are up to date .